EESSI/docs/docs/contributing_sw/debugging_failed_builds.md

 eb LAMMPS-23Jun2022-foss-2021b-kokkos.eb --robot --from-pr 19000
 ```
 After some time, this build fails while trying to build `Plumed`, and we can access the build log to look for clues on why it failed.
+!!!
+While this might be faster than the EasyStack-based approach, this is _not_ how the bot builds.
+So why it _may_ reproduce the failure the bot encounters, it may not reproduce the bug _at all_ (no failure) or run into _different_ bugs.
+If you want to be sure, use the EasyStack-based approach.